cupracer/family-tools/README.md

 # FamilyTools

+## Deprecation notice:
+**This project will not be developed any further.
+Any use is strongly discouraged.**

 ## About

 This web project is intended to provide a collection of useful tools on topics related to a family or shared household.
 At present, only a household book is included, which can be used to record and categorize income and expenditure.